 Reliability is something you only think about when you don’t have it…and then it’s a major problem.
 When you turn the key in your ignition each morning on your way to work, you expect your car to start.
 If it doesn’t, it’s never a good sign.
-In the best case it’s a dead battery and you’ll only be an hour late.
+In the best case, it’s a dead battery and you’ll only be an hour late.
 At worst, you are looking at very expensive repairs.

 It’s the same with compressed air systems.
 You flip the switch and expect your system to deliver a consistent supply of high-quality air.
 If it doesn’t, the impact can be immediate, drastic, and costly as you deal with production downtime, expensive repairs, and lost revenue.

-While a simple control system may suffice for a single compressor that meets a steady air demand, the need for a central controller increases with the complexity of a compressed air system.
+While a simple control system may suffice for a single air compressor that meets a steady air demand, the need for a central controller increases with the complexity of a compressed air system.
 After all, a compressed air network is much more than the sum of its parts: It has to be regarded as a whole and not just as a series of individual components.

 In other words, even if a business only uses cutting edge equipment, such as variable speed drive (VSD) compressors and dryers, it doesn’t mean that the compressed air network in its entirety is as reliable and efficient as it can be.

 Consider this: A 1-bar pressure band reduction can mean direct energy savings of up to 7%.
-That is why a centrally controlled and optimized compressor system is so valuable – especially when used with systems that include multiple compressors and dryers, different types of end users and varying demand.
+That is why a centrally controlled and optimized compressor room is so valuable – especially when used with systems that include multiple compressors and dryers, different types of end users and varying demand.
 In those cases, a central controller can offer instant savings by establishing demand patterns, identifying weak points (for example air leaks in the supply system) and rectifying them, as well as detecting areas where improvements can be made.

 For example, if there is a sudden spike in air demand, a large compressor can be switched in.
-If the demand increases just a little, then only a much smaller compressor will be added.
-Furthermore, a central control system can also distribute the workload across all compressors evenly over time or prioritize the newest, most energy efficient models.
+If the demand increases just a little, then only a much smaller backup compressor will be added.
+Furthermore, a central control system can also distribute the workload across all air compressors evenly over time or prioritize the newest, most energy efficient models.